bakpakin/Fennel/tutorial.md

 ## Variadic Functions

-Fennel supports variadic functions like many languages.
+Fennel supports variadic functions (in other words, functions which take any number of arguments) like many languages.
 The syntax for taking a variable number of arguments to a function is the `...` symbol, which must be the last parameter to a function.
 This syntax is inherited from Lua rather than Lisp.